What Is Pulmonary Edema?

 High altitude pulmonary edema known as HAPE has different signs and symptoms than pulmonary edema due to other causes.
 This can occur in adults or children who have traveled to high altitudes and the symptoms can be similar to acute pulmonary edema but in many situations headache may be the very first symptom followed by shortness of breath with activity and a decreased of shortness of breath at res.
 This can progress to shortness of breath that can occur even while at rest.
 A dry cough could be experienced by the patient which then progress is to become a frothy cough as is seen in other cases of pulmonary edema.
 Patients may experience a very rapid heartbeat including weakness or chest pain and may also experience low grade fever.
 These symptoms tend to worsen at night.

 It is important to see a doctor, especially a chest specialist or pulmonologist if the pulmonary edema comes on suddenly.
 This sudden increase in fluid in the air sacs is a medical emergency which is also considered to be life threatening.
 It is critically important to try to get help immediately.
 Pulmonary edema is not a condition that should be managed at home.
 For the safety of the patient acute pulmonary edema requires in hospital care.

-Should you or anyone you need to see a pulmonologist, please call The Chest Clinic- Dr. Javed Husain & Associates.
+Should you need to see a pulmonologist or critical care intensivist, please call The Chest Clinic- Dr. Javed Husain & Associates.
 We offer both online video consultation as well as outpatient clinic and in-hospital care for all our patients.
 To make an appointment please call +923018479066 or leave us a message by WhatsApp requesting an appointment and a member of our team will call back and connect with you.